E&N 9023 RDC Train 1 at Victoria, BC on November 10, 1969.

 First Nations are crucially important on this issue and must be involved in decisions of how to manage the rail right of way for the future.

 We have been in touch with various First Nations leaders about their opinion of renewed rail service.
-Some First Nations wish to have the rail lands given back to their reservation and others prefer an unbroken corridor.
+Some First Nations wish to have the rail lands given back to their reserve and others prefer an unbroken corridor.
+Ten acres of the Corridor were recently returned to the Snaw-Naw-As First Nation following their court case.
 Representatives from several First Nations sit on the Island Corridor Foundation (ICF) board, which owns the corridor, but five of them resigned recently when the board narrowly voted down their motion to look at alternative uses for the corridor.

 No. The current condition of the tracks and railbed has deteriorated to the point that much of it is unusable.
 Furthermore, the Island Rail Corridor was designed for 19th Century low-speed freight transport of logs and coal.